kaiden-dough/fastpages/_posts/2022-11-28-Unit_3_Sections.md

 ---
 # Extra Vocab
 ## Unit 2… Binary/Data Terms
-- Bits, Bytes, Hexadecimal / Nibbles
+- Bits, Bytes, Hexadecimal / Nibbles: pieces of information used in computers and devices
-- Binary Numbers: Unsigned Integer, Signed Integer, Floating Point
+- Binary Numbers: Unsigned Integer, Signed Integer, Floating Point: binary numbers are 1 and 0, used in computers are true and false
-- Binary Data Abstractions: Boolean, ASCII, Unicode, RGB
+- Binary Data Abstractions: Boolean, ASCII, Unicode, RGB: 1 and 0 are true in false in the boolean.
+ASCII are characters used in code, RGB are a range of colors that can be set with binary
 - Data Compression: Lossy, Lossless (note discussed yet)
 ## Unit 3… Algorithm/Programming Terms
 - Variables, Data Types, Assignment Operators: variables hold different data types like string, integer and array